Janhavi-118/DroneSwarmNavigation/README.md

-# Autonomous Exploration of Unknown Indoor Environments Using Multi-UAV System
+# Autonomous Exploration of Unknown Indoor Environments Using Multi-UAV System : The Drone Simulation

 > A coordinated drone swarm system for autonomous indoor exploration and mapping
 > Published at [ICCCR 2025](https://ieeexplore.ieee.org/abstract/document/11072559)